 In 2008, she played Aurora, the grandmother of Claudine Barretto’s character in Iisa Pa Lamang.

-Then in 2012, Susan portrayed Manang Henya, the adoptive grandmother of Coco Martin’s character in the top-rating drama Walang Hanggan.
+In 2012, Susan portrayed Manang Henya, the adoptive grandmother of Coco Martin’s character in the top-rating drama Walang Hanggan.

 Susan, however, also ventured outside the Kapamilya walls.
 She played Helena See, a powerful Chinese matriarch, in Babaeng Hampaslupa, which aired on TV5 in 2011.